trisulnsm/dinodoc/trisuldocs/docs/ag/domain/storage_arch.md

 The raw packets are stored for each context in the following default directories.
-The*App > DBRoot*parameter in[trisulProbeConfig.xml](/docs/ref/trisulconfig)points to the base directory
+The*App > DBRoot*parameter in [trisulProbeConfig.xml](/docs/ref/trisulconfig) points to the base directory

 - /usr/local/var/lib/trisul-probe/domain0/probe0/context0/caps/
   - /oper – the operational directory where Trisul*writes*packets
   - /ref – the reference directory for recent data likely to be looked up
   - /archive – older data

 As data ages they ‘cool down’ and slide from oper to ref to archive.
 Therefore the ‘hottest’ data slices are under /oper.

 The reason we have three directories is that they can be mounted on three separate volumes if required for heavy workloads.